Upper School Program

 Requirements

-Participate in the equivalent of eight courses plus Summits* and Environment**, Humanities counts as two courses and students take two arts/electives.
+Participate in the equivalent of eight courses plus Environment*, Humanities counts as two courses and students take two arts/electives.
 Environment is two times each week.

 - Humanities 9 or Humanities – ELL